setcooki/wp/README.md

 }
 ```

-Bootstrap your plugin in your `/wp-content/plugins/my-plugin/my-plugin.php` plugin file like:
+Bootstrap your plugin in your `/wp-content/plugins/my-plugin/my-plugin.php` plugin file forwarding wp´s 'init' hook to your
+plugin class which needs to extend from `\Setcooki\Wp\Plugin` and which needs to call `parent::__construct($options)` in
+class constructor.
+Your plugin logic starts when wp calls your plugins 'init' method.

 ```php
 if(function_exists('add_action'))